Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Active State Trajectory Estimation and Obfuscation Simulations

-Table \ref{tbl:navigation} suggests that the standard POMDP policy results in the lowest terminal cost since it moves the agent directly towards the goal (see Fig.~\ref{fig:navigation}(d)).
-Our active estimation policy minimises the smoother entropy and the total cost, but has a greater terminal cost than the other policies.
-Indeed, as illustrated in Fig.~\ref{fig:navigation}(b), our active estimation policy often reduces the uncertainty about the initial state $X_1$, and hence the entire trajectory, by initially electing to keep the agent still so as to receive measurements without changing the state.
+The results in Table \ref{tbl:navigation} suggest that the standard POMDP policy offers the lowest terminal cost since it moves the agent directly towards the goal without consideration of either active estimation or obfuscation (as illustrated in Fig.\ \ref{fig:activeEstComp}).
+Our active estimation policy (\eqref{eq:activeEstimation} with $\beta = 1$) minimises the smoother entropy but has a greater terminal cost than the other policies.
+Indeed, as illustrated in Fig.\ \ref{fig:activeEst}, our active estimation policy often reduces the uncertainty about the initial state $X_0$, and hence the entire trajectory, by initially electing to keep the agent still so as to receive measurements without changing the state.
 Our active estimation policy elects only to move the agent after the initial state uncertainty is reduced, which leads to better trajectory estimates (as evidenced by the lesser MAP error probability in Table \ref{tbl:navigation}) but sometimes results in time being exhausted before the agent reaches the goal.
-In contrast, the \emph{Min.\ Marg.\ Ent.} and \emph{Min.\ Term.\ Ent.} policies typically elect to move immediately and reduce instantaneous state uncertainties by passing through the distinct states in the middle with no surrounding walls and keeping the agent still at either isolated time instances $k > 1$ (see Fig.~\ref{fig:navigation}(c)) or at the end of the trajectory (see Fig.~\ref{fig:navigation}(d)).
-The \emph{Min.\ Marg.\ Ent.} and \emph{Min.\ Term.\ Ent.} policies thus achieve lesser terminal costs but greater smoother entropies compared to our active estimation policy.
+In contrast, the \emph{Min.\ Marg.\ Ent.} and \emph{Min.\ Term.\ Ent.} policies typically elect to move immediately and reduce instantaneous state uncertainties by keeping the agent still at isolated time instances $k > 0$ (see Fig.~\ref{fig:activeEstComp}).
+The \emph{Min.\ Marg.\ Ent.} and \emph{Min.\ Term.\ Ent.} policies thus achieve lesser terminal costs but greater smoother entropies than our active estimation policy.